codefog/contao-events_subscriptions/docs/06-notifications.md

    promotes from a waiting list to the subscriber list due to an unsubscription of a different member.
    **Note:** this notification is also sent when the other user is unsubscribed from the event in the backend!

+5. **Event notification**

+   This notification type is used when a backend user manually clicks the "Send a new event notification" button next to an event in the backend list module.
+It can mostly be used as a message to your users encouraging to subscribe to a new event which you have just created.

 ## Available tokens